 ADCT-701 targeting DLK-1

 We are collaborating on the development of ADCT-701 with the National Cancer Institute (NCI), which is part of the National Institutes of Health (NIH) in the United States.
 ADCT-701 is an ADC composed of a humanized monoclonal antibody (HuBa-1-3D) directed against human DLK-1 and conjugated through a cathepsin-cleavable linker to SG3199, a PBD–dimer cytotoxin.
-DLK-1 is widely expressed during fetal development; however, its expression is highly restricted in adults.
-DLK-1 is an attractive novel tumor target for ADC development as it is expressed in adults in several tumors, such as neuroblastoma, hepatocellular carcinoma (HCC), small cell lung cancer (SCLC), and acute myeloid leukemia (AML).
+DLK-1 is widely expressed during fetal development, and it is an attractive target for ADC development because in adults it is expressed in neuroendocrine and other tumors, such as neuroblastoma, hepatocellular carcinoma (HCC), small cell lung cancer (SCLC), and acute myeloid leukemia (AML).

-ADCT-212 is an optimized, second-generation PBD-based ADC targeting prostate-specific membrane antigen (PSMA).
-PSMA is a well-validated target for prostate cancer.
-Since PSMA is known to be expressed in the neovasculature of numerous solid tumors, there may be other applications of this ADC.
-ADCT-212 has a much better profile than the first-generation PBD-based ADC (known as MEDI3726) as optimizations in the antibody and the PBD dimer toxin have resulted in strong activity in in vivo models, with increased tolerability and exposure.
+ADCT-212 is a second-generation PBD-based ADC targeting prostate-specific membrane antigen (PSMA).
+PSMA is a well-validated target for prostate cancer and utilizes a PBD known as SG2000.
+ADCT-212 shows strong activity in in vivo models, with good tolerability and exposure.
 ADCT-212 also incorporates technology from GlycoConnect™ and Hydraspace™ (licensed from Synaffix BV).
 This technology is also used in ADCT-601 and ADCT-701.
 We are currently conducting preclinical studies to support an Investigational New Drug (IND) filing for ADCT-212.